VVill-ga/vvill.dev/content/projects/bonitarose.md

         imported all of their products from Etsy, and set up the payment system to sync with their accounts already using Square for in-person sales.
     - >-
-        In addition to setting up the website, one of my biggest tasks was importing all relevant information from Etsy.
-I used Python to assemble the new CSV product database and programatically download all product images.
+        One of my biggest tasks for this project was importing all relevant information from the existing Etsy store.
+I used Python to assemble the new CSV product database and programmatically download all product images into folders named after the product's SKU.

 tags:
     - Webdev
     - Python
-enabelEmoji: true
 nopage: true
 links:
     - link: https://bonitarosejewelry.com